-Dr. Skarlis has conducted presentations about college admissions for thousands of students, parents, faculty, and administrators at more than 220 colleges, universities, and high schools across the United States.
+Dr. Skarlis is widely regarded as an expert on college admissions, financial aid and scholarships.
+He has conducted presentations on college admissions for thousands of students, parents, faculty, and administrators at more than 250 colleges, universities, and high schools across the United States.
 He has also been a featured speaker and trainer for hundreds of families, financial planners and Certified Public Accountants on the intricacies of college financial aid and scholarships.
-Nationally, he has appeared on ABC World News and has been quoted in The Wall Street Journal twice.
-Locally, he has been a featured guest and member of the “Answers Team” on CBS 6 WRGB TV, WTEN TV, Fox 23 News, and the YNN – Channel 9 “Family Living” segment which is broadcast across upstate New York.
-He has been quoted in several local and national publications including an article in The Washington Post entitled, “The Dirty Little Secrets of College Admissions,” The New York Post, The Times Union, The Associated Press, TheStreet.Com, and Capital Region Living Magazine, as well as The Portable Guidance Counselor, a book about the college admissions process published by The Princeton Review in 2010.
-Dean also serves on the Board of Directors of the Albany-Colonie Regional Chamber of Commerce and the East Greenbush-Castleton Youth Baseball League.
-In his spare time he coaches Little League Baseball and Pop Warner Football in the community of East Greenbush, NY.
+Nationally, he has been quoted in The New York Times, The Wall Street Journal twice, and most recently.
+He has had an article published in The Washington Post entitled, “The Dirty Little Secrets of College Admissions,” and has also been quoted in the The New York Post, Business Insider, The Globe And Mail, The Associated Press, The AARP Bulletin, and TheStreet.Com.
+He has been a guest author at SavingForCollege.com, has appeared on ABC World News and served as a contributor to The Portable Guidance Counselor, a book about the college admissions process published by The Princeton Review in 2010.
+Locally, he has been a featured guest and member of the “Answers Team” on CBS 6 WRGB TV, WTEN TV, Fox 23 News, and the Time Warner-Spectrum News – Channel 9 “Family Living” segment which is broadcast across upstate New York, The Times Union and Capital Region Living Magazine.
+Dean serves on the Board of Directors of the Capital Region Chamber of Commerce, 518 Elevated, and the East Greenbush-Castleton Youth Baseball League.
+He also volunteers for Junior Achievement, Saratoga Sponsor A Scholar, and The Girl Scouts of America.
+He served on the Affordability Committee of the Independent Educational Consultants Association (IECA) for 6 years.
+In his spare time, he spends time (and money!) traveling the East Coast watching his son play college baseball.